*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 - If you’re going to have tapas with locals, expect to share from one plate.
 This tip is for people who are concerned about hygiene.
 Having tapas can be super fun because you share small appetizers – it’s a very social ritual!
 But sometimes, everyone just uses their fork to pierce the food from the shared plate straight into your chomper.

 - Spanish is widely spoken, but Catalan is the official local language.
-A lot of the “official” signs are just in Catalan, so even though some words look somewhat familiar, it’s in Catalan!
+A lot of the official government-run signs are only in Catalan, so even though some words look somewhat familiar, it’s in Catalan!
+Having said that, you can often communicate in English, but I highly suggest you try to speak Spanish – it will always be appreciated.

-- In a restaurant, drinking water is always served in a bottle.
+- In a restaurant, if you order water, it’s bottled water.
 There is no option to get “a free glass of water”.
-If so, head to the public drinking fountains.
-You can even download this app for where to find them!
+If you want free water, head to the public drinking fountains around Barcelona, there are plenty.
+You can even download this app for where to find the fountains.

 - The water in Barcelona is perfectly safe to drink.
 The taste is something else.
 Some locals buy water, some drink from the tap.
-A trick (I read somewhere) to get rid of the bad taste is to refrigerate the water.
+A trick to get rid of the undesirable taste is to refrigerate the water.
 It seems to do the trick for us.
+My family and I used to buy bottled water, but not only does it get expensive, it’s also a pain to buy liters of water a week.
+If you’re concerned about extra chemicals, you can also bring your own travel bottle with a filter like this one from Philips:

 - From the airport.
 There are a few easy options to get from BCN airport in El Prat.
 Taking a taxi is the easiest but most expensive option, about 40 euros to the city.
-Taking the train is easy too!
-(I took it just yesterday!).
+Recently, relatives of mine used Cabify, and it only cost 20 euros!
+Download the app and get an estimate.
+Taking the train is easy too.
 Walk to the train station from Terminal 2.
 There are many attendants there to help you buy your ticket.
-There are several stops including Passeig de Gràcia, which is pretty central.
-The train is really cozy too, you just have to beware of pickpockets.)
+There are several stops including on Passeig de Gràcia, which is pretty central.
+The train is clean and comfortable; you just have to beware of pickpockets.
+Or, take the Aerobus, a bus that takes you from the airport to 4 different stops in Barcelona.
+Buy your Aerobus ticket here with flexible cancellation

 - The best way to get around is by walking or using the metro or bus.
-If you are going to Gothic Quarter, Born, or La Barceloneta, you can walk.
+If you are going to the Gothic Quarter, Born, or La Barceloneta, you can walk.
 But to get to Sagrada Familia, Park Guell, Tibidabo, or Montjuic, you’ll have to use public transportation.
+Buy a T-Casual card (formerly the T-10 card) at any metro station.
+It’s a card of 10 trips with free transfers anytime you change modes of transportation like from the metro to bus.
+You just have to make the trip within 1.5 hours, which is never a problem within Barcelona city limits.
+You can’t share the same card with someone on the same trip.

 Money and tipping